 This card also offers the same valuable transfer partners as other premier Chase travel credit cards, as well as the ability to transfer all points at a 1:1 ratio.
 You’ll also get important travel protections like trip cancellation/interruption insurance, primary auto rental insurance and emergency evacuation coverage, among other perks.

 Best credit cards for ridesharing with no annual fee

 Chase Freedom Unlimited®

-- Earn 5% back on Lyft rides through March 2022 and 1.5% back on all purchases made with your card
+- Earn 5% back on Lyft rides through March 2022 and at least 1.5% back on purchases made with your card

 - No annual fee